 Here are some videos Ms. Gluskin shared with grade 9 teachers during the 2020-21 school year.
 They are relevant no matter the date or time.

 At York Mills, we find that coming out of grade 8 many students don't quite recognize demands on them in high school are greater.

-In order to maximize success each student should pay attention to the following areas or seek assistance through Ms. Gluskin or classroom teachers:
+In order to maximize success each student should pay attention to the following areas or seek assistance through student success or classroom teachers:

-organization (of notebooks or binders, backpacks or bags, electronic folders) punctuality (on time everyday - it matters - get up a few minutes earlier if need be) time management (schedule study and assignment preparation time - it shouldn't occur by accident - use agenda/calendar or reminders on your phone calendar app) on task behaviour in class or at home (put the phone away, stop talking to your friends - become mindful of self-control - FIRST do your work, THEN do what you enjoy) going to extra help when needed (know when you need assistance and don't be afraid to ask for help) All teachers and students should have a growth mindset, a belief that intelligence can be improved through effort and challenging practice.
+organization (of notebooks or binders, backpacks or bags, electronic folders) punctuality (on time everyday - it matters - get up a few minutes earlier if need be) time management (schedule study and assignment preparation time - it shouldn't occur by accident - use agenda/calendar or reminders on your phone calendar app) on task behaviour in class or at home (put the phone away, stop talking to your friends - become mindful of self-control - FIRST do your work) going to extra help when needed (know when you need assistance and don't be afraid to ask for help) All teachers and students should have a growth mindset, a belief that intelligence can be improved through effort and challenging practice.
 A fixed mindset, a view that intelligence is stuck at a certain level and can't improve, can be very harmful to academic success.
 The key to improvement is effort.
 We emphasize effective effort through emphasis on the learning skills.
 If students pay attention to the learning skills they will find the process of learning is much improved.